-The Framework requires participating publishers that choose to “sell” the personal information of California residents in the programmatic delivery of digital advertising to include information about the rights of consumers under CCPA, explain in clear terms what will happen to data collected from them, and, importantly, to communicate to downstream technology companies they do business with that such disclosures were given.
+The Framework requires participating publishers that choose to sell the personal information of California consumers in the delivery of digital advertising to provide “explicit” notice regarding their rights under the CCPA, to explain in clear terms what will happen to their data, and to notify the downstream technology companies with which the publishers do business that such disclosures were given.

-It also requires publishers to include a “Do Not Sell My Personal Information” link on their site or app.
-When a user clicks that link, a signal is sent to technology companies they do business with via a technical mechanism that is being developed by the IAB Tech Lab.
+It also requires publishers to include a “Do Not Sell My Personal Information” link on their digital properties.
+When a user clicks that link, a signal is sent to the technology companies with which the publishers do business via a technical mechanism that is based upon specifications developed by the IAB Tech Lab.

-Strict rules apply after the consumer clicks the link, which will be effectuated through a Limited Service Provider Agreement.
-Not only will the “sale” of personal information cease, but the Agreement will cause downstream technology companies to become service providers of the publisher when the consumer opts-out of the “sale.”
-Doing so imposes strict limitations on data use by publishers and technology companies to only those specific and limited business purposes that are permitted under the CCPA (e.g., auditing, detecting security incidents, short term transient use, etc.).
+Strict rules, which will be effectuated through the Agreement, shall apply after the consumer clicks the link.
+Not only will the Agreement require the sale of personal information to cease in such instance, but it will cause downstream technology companies to become service providers of the publisher.
+Doing so imposes strict limitations on data use by publishers and technology companies to only those specific and limited business purposes that are permitted under the CCPA.

-Two significant benefits accrue from the Limited Service Provider Agreement.
+Two significant benefits accrue from the Agreement.
 First, for participants in the Agreement, it creates a simple and efficient vehicle from which to create service provider relationships in the data supply chain without the need of having to enter into hundreds of separate contracts.
-Second, and most important, it provides participants with the opportunity to demonstrate accountability by requiring them to submit to audits to ensure that when the consumer opts-out, limited personal information is only being used for purposes permitted by the statute.
+Second, and most important, it provides participants with the opportunity to demonstrate accountability by requiring them to submit to audits and/or self-certifications to ensure that when the consumer opts out, limited personal information is being used only for purposes permitted by the CCPA.